puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 * `0` --- never cache.
 This is the default behaviour.
 * `-1` --- cache forever.
 Useful for one-off operations that should never need to run again.

+### Viewing Fact Values

+You can also determine what facts (and their values) your clients return by checking the contents of the client's yaml output.
+To do this we check the `$yamldir` (by default `$vardir/yaml/`) on the Puppet
+master:

+    # grep kernel /var/lib/puppet/yaml/node/puppetslave.example.org.yaml
+      kernel: Linux
+      kernelrelease: 2.6.18-92.el5
+      kernelversion: 2.6.18

 ### Legacy Fact Distribution